 - Explain the impact their disappearance is having on your business

 - Ask them to get in touch, to discuss what’s going on and what they plan to do

 - Get specific about how they should contact you and when by

-- Point out that an unauthorised absence is misconduct and could lead to disciplinary action
+- Point out that if they don't make contact, this will lead to disciplinary action

 A ‘hearing’ is a fancy word for a meeting where you:

 - Hold a formal meeting with an employee that looks at evidence to reach a decision